The Battle of Killiecrankie, fought on the 27th July 1689, was the first major military engagement of the Jacobite r

 “On Killiecrankie of thickets, Are many graves and stiff corpses, A thousand shovels and spades were requisitioned for covering them” – Iain Lom MacDonald, eyewitness and poet

-Although plans for this section of the road development have been revised, George MacLean from the campaign group Killiecrankie 1689, said: “We were horrified at what we saw when we attended a meeting to see the refined designs.
+Although plans for this section of the road development have been revised, George MacLean from the campaign group Killiecrankie 1689, said in an interview with The Courier newspaper: “We were horrified at what we saw when we attended a meeting to see the refined designs.
 The new designs don’t improve things for the battlefield site and make things much worse for the people who live here.
 Earthworks on the battle site have been reduced in volume but this has meant that the proposed embankments on the northbound side are now very steep, rather than gradual and still will have

 A couple of new books on the Battle of Killiecrankie and the continuing campaign to highlight concerns over the road development has helped raise the profile of this historically important site.